maiskt/hackathon.github.io/09-IFG.Rmd

 # Informal Financial Groups

-The following variables were coded in numeric order of which they were asked.

 ## BELONG_INFML
 A derived binary variable, BELONG_INFML represents the respondent's participation in informal societies or group saving schemes.
-The definition varies by sophistication of village-level services, but the common institutions that qualify include:
+The definition of "informal" varies by sophistication of village-level services, but the common institutions that qualify include:

 * Cooperatives
 * Village-level saving and lending group
 * Informal loan clubs or rotating savings and credit associations (ROSCAs, with [many regional names](http://www.gdrc.org/icm/rosca/rosca-names.html))

+If the respondent is part of one or more IFGs, BELONG_INFML = 1.
+Otherwise it is 0.

 ### Bangladesh
 Only 2016 and 2017 data are available.